lukesdm/image-comments/Readme.md

 Image-comments don't really have anything to do with XML comments, but the format is convenient and it should be pretty straight-forward to transform them for Sandcastle documentation creation.

-The extension adds a command in the Tools menu to toggle image-comment display on or off **.
+The extension adds a command in the Tools menu to toggle image-comment display on or off.

 ### Uninstallation